vilnius/carplatereader/docs/notes.md

 network, add digital high quality cameras, streaming videos, but this will happen in couple of years.
 * There are around 600 buses, ~50 cameras inside, ~50 facing outside.
 No Internet connection inside buses, all data stored inside memory cards, used only when there are accidents/crimes.
-* As of now, GPS is processed every 30 seconds, not very reliable.
+* As of now, GPS coordinates of a bus are determined and sent every 30 seconds (?), not very accurate, dots are jumping: http://www.stops.lt/vilnius/gps.txt
 * Cameras in newer buses may have GPS coordinates inside video stream.
 * Cameras need to be certified if you don't want law problems.
-* There are separate accounts for m.ticket, m.parking, "vilniečio kortelė", other services... so each user has to create separate accounts with separate amounts - single account for everything would be great.
+* There are separate accounts for m.ticket, m.parking, "vilniečio kortelė", other services... so each user has to create separate accounts - single account for everything would be great.
 * Extra application with a button for a driver is not a good idea - he must execute his duties, not do something unrelated
 * There are problems with getting sold ticket data from buses, so terabytes of video footage transfer is out of the question, however if our application would catch "suspicious activities" and store these tiny video fragments